Antivirus Software Review: Kaspersky Internet Security

 Score: 4.3 / 5

-Kaspersky offers antivirus protection in three different subscription packages.
-"Kaspersky Anti-Virus" provides basic protection exclusively for Windows PCs, whereas "Kaspersky Internet Security" protects Windows, MacOS, Android, and iOS and includes additional features like web or webcam protection.
-More extravagant features like a password manager are included in "Kaspersky Total Security".
-All three products are available in one-, two-, or three-year subscriptions for one, three, or five PCs.
+Kaspersky offers three different antivirus protection packages: Kaspersky Anti-Virus provides basic protection exclusively for Windows PCs, whereas Kaspersky Internet Security protects Windows, macOS, Android, and iOS users, while also serving up extras like digital payment and webcam protection.
+More extravagant features like a password manager are included with Kaspersky Total Security.
+All three products can be licensed for one, two, or three years and for one, three, or five devices.

-In addition to these, there's also "Kaspersky Security Cloud", which is, for all intents and purpose, identical with "Kaspersky Total Security", albeit with a web dashboard added.
-The word "cloud" is perhaps a bit of a misnomer: The "Security Cloud" provides you with the same benefits offered by the other packages, albeit with the added ability to oversee them using cloud management.
+In addition to these, there's also Kaspersky Security Cloud, which is, for all intents and purposes, identical to Kaspersky Total Security, albeit with the addition of a web dashboard.
+The word "cloud" is perhaps a bit of a misnomer, as Security Cloud provides you with the same benefits offered by the other packages with the added ability to oversee them via cloud management.

 |Antivirus||Internet Security||Total Security|

-|Price per year||from $29.99||from $39.99||from $44.99|
+|Price per year||from $59.98||from $79.98||from $89.98|

 |Contract period (months)||12||12||12|